Do Food Vendors Selling Food at Special Events and Farmers’ Markets Have to Meet Any Specific Food Safety Requirements?

 Most food vendors are not exempt from the Ontario Food Premises Regulation.
 The following resources have been developed to help you handle food safely at special events:

-- Requirements for Groups Exempt from the Food Premises Regulation
+- Requirements for Groups Exempt from the Ontario Food Premises Regulation for Special Events

 - Food Safety Guidelines for Temporary Food Concession Stands Operating at One Day Events